Orthodontics in cats: A comprehensive guide

-Orthodontics is not just an issue for people.
-Our beloved furry friends, especially cats, can also be affected by misaligned teeth that require specialized treatment.
+Orthodontics isn't just for humans.
+Our beloved furry friends, especially cats, can also suffer from misaligned teeth that require specialized treatment.

-Our cats' oral health is an important aspect of their overall health and quality of life.
-Misaligned teeth can make eating difficult, cause pain and lead to other health problems.
-In this article we will look at the various misaligned teeth, their causes, diagnostic methods and possible therapies.
+The oral health of our cats is an important aspect of their overall health and quality of life.
+Malocclusions can make eating difficult, cause pain, and lead to other health problems.
+In this article, we will examine the different types of malocclusions, their causes, diagnostic methods, and possible treatments.

-This is where the canine tooth grows in the wrong direction or is pushed into an incorrect position by surrounding teeth.
+In this case, the canine tooth grows in the wrong direction or is forced into an incorrect position by surrounding teeth.

 2. Malformation of the lower jaw